How long does it take to get a divorce in California if both parties agree?

 From start to finish, the divorce process in the Golden State can take at least six months – even if both parties agree to the dissolution immediately.
 This length of time is due to California’s divorce requirements and mandatory six-month waiting period.
 Contact a San Jose divorce attorney for more information.

-How long does it take to get divorced in CA?
+How long does it take to get a divorce in California?

 The divorce process will take at least 6 months from the date the person filing for divorce officially lets his or her spouse or domestic partner know about the divorce.
 The case can take longer.
 BUT it cannot be faster than the 6 months.

 How can I get a quick divorce in California?

 How To Expedite A Divorce In California.
 One way to get divorced faster is to opt for a summary dissolution.
 To qualify, your divorce must be uncontested, you must be married for under five years, have no children together, have limited shared debts and assets, and both agree to waive spousal support.

 How do I get a divorce in California with no money?

 Requirements To Get a Divorce for FREE in California